Do You Engage Employee Through Meaningful Recognition?

 What Makes Employee Recognition Meaningful?

 What type of employee recognition encourages greater on-the-job discretionary effort?
 What can help motivate employees to strive for excellence?
-It depends.
+We know from organizational culture assessment data that it depends.
 It depends on the individual, on the team, on the company, and on the unique corporate culture.

 Three Critical Elements to Employee Recognition